reconhub/learn/content/post/practical-stegen.md

-On 2nd July 1998, the Freiburg local health office reported to the Robert Koch Institute (RKI) in Berlin a significant increase of cases of gastroenteritis in the munipality of Stegen following the graduation party described above.
+On 2nd July 1998, the Freiburg local health office reported to the Robert Koch Institute (RKI) in Berlin a significant increase of cases of gastroenteritis in the municipality of Stegen following the graduation party described above.
 More than 100 cases were suspected among participants and some of them were so ill that they were admitted to nearby hospitals.
 Sick people showed symptoms like; *fever, nausea, diarrhoea and vomiting* lasting for several days.
-Stool samples were collected from several ill cases and send to the laboratory in Freiburg for microbiological identification. *Salmonella enteritidis* was identified in 19 stool samples.
+Stool samples were collected from several ill cases and sent to the laboratory in Freiburg for microbiological identification. *Salmonella enteritidis* was identified in 19 stool samples.